0xzapata/Ps4-UI/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use it for personal or commercial purposes.

 Enjoy exploring the PlayStation 4 interface recreated in Ps4-UI!
 If you have any questions or feedback, don't hesitate to get in touch.

+## Note

+This repo doesn't have a commercial purpose; it's an HTML project made to simulate the PS4 UI.

+All rights reserved to PlayStation®.